3S00mc/3S00mc/README.md

 ###

-<p align="left">  I'm a Cybersecurity Student (Red Team), and Back-End Developer entusiast.<br><br>Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+<p align="left"><br>Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book</p>

 ###